-Step 1 Disable the 802.11 network by entering this command:

-config {802.11a | 802.11b} disable network

-Step 2 Choose the Transmit Power Control version by entering this command:

-config advanced {802.11a | 802.11b} tpc-version {1 | 2}

-where:

-- TPCv1: Coverage-optimal-(Default) Offers strong signal coverage and stability with negligible intercell interferences and sticky client syndrome. - TPCv2: Interference-optimal-For scenarios where voice calls are extensively used.
+Step 1 Disable the 802.11 network by entering this command: config {802.11a 802.11b} disable network Step 2 Choose the Transmit Power Control version by entering this command: config advanced $\{802.11a \mid 802.11b\}$ tpc-version $\{1 \mid 2\}$ where: • TPCv1: Coverage-optimal-(Default) Offers strong signal coverage and stability with negligible intercell interferences and sticky client syndrome. • TPCv2: Interference-optimal-For scenarios where voice calls are extensively used.
 Tx power is dynamically adjusted with the goal of minimum interference.
 It is suitable for dense networks.
 In this mode, there can be higher roaming delays and coverage hole incidents.

-TPCv2 is not supported.

-- Step 3 Perform one of the following to configure transmit power control: - Have RRM automatically set the transmit power for all 802.11 radios at periodic intervals by entering this command:

-config {802.11a | 802.11b} txPower global auto

-Have RRM automatically reset the transmit power for all 802.11a or 802.11b/g radios one time by entering this command:

-config {802.11a | 802.11b} txPower global once

-• Configure the transmit power range that overrides the Transmit Power Control algorithm, use this command to enter the maximum and minimum transmit power used by RRM:

-In Release 7.6 and later releases, disabling the 802.11 network is not required for this command.

-config {802.11a | 802.11b} txPower global {max | min} txpower where txpower is a value from -10 to 30 dBM.
+Note TPCv2 is not supported.
+Step 3 Perform one of the following to configure transmit power control: • Have RRM automatically set the transmit power for all 802.11 radios at periodic intervals by entering this command: config {802.11a 802.11b} txPower global auto • Have RRM automatically reset the transmit power for all 802.11a or 802.11b/g radios one time by entering this command: config {802.11a 802.11b} txPower global once • Configure the transmit power range that overrides the Transmit Power Control algorithm, use this command to enter the maximum and minimum transmit power used by RRM: Note In Cisco WLC software release 7.6 or later releases, disabling the 802.11 network is not required for this command. config {802.11a 802.11b} txPower global {max min} txpower where txpower is a value from -10 to 30 dBM.
 The minimum value cannot be greater than the maximum value; the maximum value cannot be less than the minimum value.